StevenBlack/vocab/million-dollar-words.md

 A lover of nooks and crannies.
 Someone who likes sifting through the shelves of used-book stores, rummaging through flea markets and browsing in antique stores is probably a chasmophile.
 So are chipmunks, mice and an assortment of other field animals who nest in the rafters of old attics.
-It's pronounced KAZ- MOH- FJLE.

 ### cheap-jack